krugerk/beeminder-apidocs/source/index.html.md

 * `yaw` (number): Good side of the road.
 I.e., the side of the road (+1/-1 = above/below) that makes you say "yay".
 * `dir` (number): Direction the road is sloping, usually the same as yaw.
 * `lane` (number): Where you are with respect to the yellow brick road (2 or more = above the road, 1 = top lane, -1 = bottom lane, -2 or less = below the road).
-* `mathishard` (array of 3 numbers): The goaldate, goalval, and rate -- all filled in.
+* `mathishard` (array of 3 numbers): The goaldate, goalval, and rate &mdash; all filled in.
 (The road dial specifies 2 out of 3 and you can check this if you want Beeminder to do the math for you on inferring the third one.)
 * `headsum` (string): Summary of where you are with respect to the yellow brick road, e.g., "Right on track in the top lane".
 * `limsum` (string): Summary of what you need to do to eke by, e.g., "+2 within 1 day".
 * `kyoom` (boolean): Cumulative; plot values as the sum of all those entered so far, aka auto-summing.